-2.6 Conditions of the CNP Offer
+2.6 Conditions of the CNP Follow-up Offer

-All of the conditions of the CNP Offer are protective conditions for CNP's benefit.
+All of the conditions of the CNP Follow-up Offer are protective conditions for CNPLP's benefit.

-CNP can waive any of the conditions at its discretion.
-CNP has notified First NZ that it has waived the Real Estate Index Condition.
+CNPLP can waive any of the conditions at its discretion.

 Conditions of this nature are common in change of control transactions such as takeover offers.
-While the CNP Offer protective conditions are extensive, we do not consider any of these other conditions represent a major impediment to the CNP Offer being implemented.
+While the CNP Follow-up Offer protective conditions are extensive, we do not consider any of these conditions represent a major impediment to the CNP Follow-up Offer being implemented.